 “The international barriers in this investigation completely disappeared,” noted Dutch detective Farid el Hamouti about working with the Australians.
 “Everyone wanted the same thing: getting the responsible people behind bars.”

-The International Effort To Incarcerate Peter Scully
+The International Effort To Capture The “World’s Worst Pedophile”

-The investigation to catch Scully had been difficult.
+The investigation to catch Peter Scully had been difficult.
 “It felt like looking for a needle in a haystack,” said Hamouti.
 “Digitally [Scully] hid himself very well… But we still found tiny new pieces of the puzzle, which together eventually led to the suspect.”

 By the time Peter Scully was arrested in February 2015, “Lux” had been caught too.
 He was sentenced to 15 years in prison after a judge described his crimes as “pure evil.”